 print(a) #=> 2

-Note that the rules for determining the locality of a name applies to the assignment operator = as above, but also to all other kinds of assignments which includes module names in an import statement, function and class names, and the arguments declared for them.
-See subclause 6.19 Unused variable [YZS] for more detail on this.
+Note that the rules for determining the locality of a name applies to the assignment operator = as above, but also to all other kinds of assignments which includes module names in an import statement, function and class names, and the arguments declared for them (see 6.19 Unused variable [YZS]).

 Python can perform either absolute or relative imports.
 An absolute import specifies the resource to be imported using its full path from the project’s root folder.
 A relative import specifies the resource is to be imported relative to the current location.
 Although the full path of an import can be long, the use of an absolute import defines explicitly what resource is being imported.